 - Professional.

-Exempt employees receive a salary, and are not based on hourly calculations of their work.
+Exempt employees receive a salary, and their pay is not based on hourly rates.
 As a result, exempt employees typically continue to be compensated at their regular rate even when they are on leave.

 In some situations, an employer may withhold pay for an exempt employee.
-This usually only occurs if the leave requires that an employee be away from work for over one week and the employee is unable to complete work duties.
+This usually occurs only if the leave requires an employee to be away from work for over one week and the employee is unable to complete their work duties.

 For more information, refer to the following: